Archive for the ‘investing in your spare time’ Category

 My wife and I were watching the movie the “Peaceful Warrior” Saturday night, and I was really inspired by the movie.

 In a nutshell, one night when a gymnast, Dan Millman, cannot sleep he wanders in to a service station and meets a mysterious man.
 Dan injures his leg in an automobile accident and the mystic helps the gymnast to overcome incredible odds and tap into new worlds of strength and understanding.
-Here’s one of my favorite scenes as Socrates teaches Dan a valuable lesson - It’s the Journey Not the Destination.
+Here’s one of my favorite scenes as Socrates teaches Dan a valuable lesson.

 At the end of the film, Dan is trying out for the Olympics, after making a startling comeback from his accident.
 A teammate asks him if can share some tip that he has learned from his training with Socrates to help him do his routine.
 Dan tells him to get rid of the garbage in his mind, to just forget about winning and his parent’s expectations, and to just focus on the routine.